Canon 1D Mark II vs Panasonic GH4

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

 Both the 1D Mark II and the GH4 have been discontinued, but can regularly be found used on eBay.
 The 1D Mark II was replaced by the Canon 1D Mark II N, while the GH4 was followed by the Panasonic GH5.
-Further information on the two cameras, as well as related accessories, can be found on the official Canon and Panasonic websites.
+Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 Review summary: Canon 1D Mark II vs Panasonic GH4

 So how do things add up?
 Which of the two cameras – the Canon 1D Mark II or the Panasonic GH4 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Canon EOS-1D Mark II: